Quantum Algorithm for Online Convex Optimization: Introduction

 The rest of this paper is organized as follows.
 Section \ref{Q} is for the online convex optimization with quantum zeroth-order oracles; Section \ref{C} is for the online convex optimization with classical zeroth-order oracles.
-Proofs are placed at Appendix \ref{app_proofs} except the proofs of our main theorems.
-Some extra definitions are listed at Appendix \ref{appDef} for the reader benefit.
+Notations and some extra definitions are listed in \ref{appDef} for the reader's benefit.
+Proofs, except those of our main theorems, are placed in \ref{app_proofs}.